 Preheat oven to 375 F / 190 C. Line a small baking sheet with parchment paper or lightly grease.

-Sift all dry ingredients except baking soda.
+Sift together the flour, salt, baking powder, cinnamon, nutmeg, and sugar.
 Pour into a medium mixing bowl.

 Use hands to work cold butter substitute into flour mixture.
 Add currants.

 Add cider vinegar to coconut milk (reserve 1 tablespoon for brushing) and pour into dry ingredients.
 Mix with an electric mixer to thoroughly blend.